fusor-io/fusor-esp-dsc-alarm-monitor/readme.md

 ## What is it?

+Plugin for DSC Power864 based or similar alarm system.
+Allows monitoring its status, like open zones and similar.
-Plugin for DSC based alarm system to monitor its status Features network configuration by mobile phone
+Features WiFi network configuration by mobile phone.

 Designed to work with Fusor Hub: [https://github.com/fusor-io/fusor-hub]